fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Exile target enchantment.
 Search its controller's graveyard, hand, and library for all cards with the same name as that enchantment and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 Scrabbling Claws 1
 ---------------